-I won the Powerball lottery by having two tremendous parents.
-My father was an attorney who was the campfire we all wanted to be around.
-Nightly he would hold court in our family room and tell stories and give advice.
-He was a devoted family man who never wavered in what was most important in life.
-In the eight years that my brother and I played high school sports, he came to every game with the exception of two.
-No matter how busy he was or how successful he became, our family was always the top priority.
+I won the lottery by having two tremendous parents.
+My father was an attorney and the campfire we all wanted to gather around.
+Nightly, he would hold court in our family room to tell stories and give advice.
+He was a devoted family man who, over the eight years that my brother and I played high school sports, came to every game with the exception of two.
+No matter how busy he was our family was always his top priority.
 One of his best attributes was his perspective on life.
-He worked extremely hard but he would always take the time to remind us how fortunate we were.
+He worked extremely hard, but he would always take the time to remind us how fortunate we were.
 He took tremendous pride and enjoyment in planning amazing family vacations to Africa, South America, Europe, and Asia.
-Of all the decisions he made, the best one he made as a 21-year-old man when he proposed to my mother.
+Of all the decisions he made, the best one was to propose to my mother.

-It is an ironic thing to say following a stage 4 cancer diagnosis but my mother was lucky.
-We had great insurance and one of the top hospitals in the country was 10 minutes from our house, the Medical College of Wisconsin.
+It seems like an ironic thing to say following a stage 4 cancer diagnosis, but my mother was lucky.
+We had great insurance and one of the top hospitals in the country – the Medical College of Wisconsin was 10 minutes from our house.
 In 2010, Mom started her treatment.
-Living an ocean away, I can remember how scared I would be to call home following a doctor appointment or to see how the blood tests were.
+Living an ocean away, I can remember how scared I would be to call home following a doctor’s appointment or the latest round of blood work.
 The drugs were holding the cancer at bay and my mother was handling the treatments as well as can be expected.

 Two weeks after our wedding, Meghan and I returned from our honeymoon.
-My father did not look himself.
-He had lost a lot of weight and was aging right before our eyes.
-At the end of August, Dad dropped me off for the season.
-I remember telling him to go see a doctor.
+My father did not look like himself.
+He had lost a lot of weight and seemed to be rapidly aging right before my eyes.
+At the end of August, Dad dropped me off at the airport to head overseas for another hockey season and I remember telling him to go see a doctor.
 He did the following week.
-He was informed he had stage 4-pancreatic cancer.
+After several rounds of testing, he was diagnosed with stage 4-pancreatic cancer.
 I cannot express how hard this was for our family.
 Two parents, two sons and a newlywed bride fighting this terrible disease against all odds.

 Ironically, the people who taught me how to deal with loss, were the ones I lost.
-My parents were the ones who taught us perspective and how to make lemonade from lemons.
-I was extremely fortunate to have such a great family to help get through the tough times.
+My parents were the ones who taught us perspective and how to turn lemons into lemonade.
+I was extremely fortunate to have such a great family and amazing wife to help get through the tough times.
 One of the best things that came from our journey was how close my brother, my wife and I have become.
-We have been through some tough times but we have come through it just as our parents would have wanted.
+We have been through some tough times, but we have come through it just as my parents would have wanted.

 I support pancreatic cancer research and funding because I got to dance with my mother at my wedding because of cutting-edge medical treatment.
 I will continue to support pancreatic research because I do not want anyone else to have to take their mother for treatment 72 hours after losing their father to the same disease.
 Please join me in fighting pancreatic cancer in memory of my parents and in support of so many others.